lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Readers Notes.md

 - is this new [[Culture|society]] worldwide or just the united states?
 	- just the us or at least just north America

+- many other women had stayed in what is now [[Offred]]'s room b4 her

+>"The spectacles women used to make of themselves.
+Oiling themselves like roast meat on a spit, and bare backs and shoulders, on the street, in public, and legs, not even stockings on them, no wonder those things used to happen.
+Things, the word she used when whatever it stood for was too distasteful or filthy or horrible to pass her lips.
+A successful life for her was one that avoided things, excluded things.
+Such things do not happen to nice women.
+And not good for the complexion, not at all, wrinkle you up like a dried apple.
+But we weren't supposed to care about our complexions any more, she'd forgotten that."
+>-pg.
+61